-We are officially in the heart of summer but some are still looking for a place to go on vacation this year, you know, in this post-lockdown era when everyone is trying to recover from the first half of 2020 that took the whole world by storm.
+We are officially in the heart of summer, but some are still looking for a place to go on vacation this year, you know, in this post-lockdown era when everyone is trying to recover from the first half of 2020 that took the whole world by storm.

 Table of Contents

-Thankfully, the Greek islands are one of the safest destinations in the world right now, something that is ideal for those hot summer days you’ve pictured yourself spending with a refreshing drink in your hand, sunbathing by the beach.
+Thankfully, all the Greek islands are one of the safest destinations in the world right now, something that is ideal for those hot summer days you’ve pictured yourself spending with a refreshing drink in your hand, sunbathing by the beach.

-It comes as no surprise whatsoever that Greece counts around 30 million international visitors annually, most of which choose the magnificent Greek islands for their holidays.
+It is no surprise that Greece counts around 30 million international visitors annually, most of whom choose the magnificent Greek islands for their holidays.
 As you probably already know, the most popular Greek islands include Santorini, Mykonos, Corfu, Zakynthos –or Zante- and Crete.

-Especially if it’s your first time in our country, traveling by ferry will offer you the opportunity to marvel at wondrous sea views you’ll never experience anywhere else in the whole, wide world, while you’ll even get the chance to see some of the most popular ports during various island stops.
+Especially if it’s your first time in our country, traveling by ferry will offer you the opportunity to marvel at wondrous sea views you’ll never experience anywhere else in the whole wide world, while you’ll even get the chance to see some of the most popular ports during various island stops.

 If time matters, choose the Saronic Islands

-Hydra Island - credits: S-F/Shutterstock.com
+Hydra Island, the best Greek islands to visit - credits: S-F/Shutterstock.com

 If the clock is ticking and the days you have to spend in Greece are limited, choosing an island near Athens is the wisest choice you can make.
 That’s when the Saronic islands come out to play.
 Famous for being within an hour –or a couple- from the port of Piraeus, Aegina, Poros, Hydra, and Spetses are beautiful and convenient; a winning combo if I’ve ever seen one!